canonical/mir/doc/building_source_for_android.md

 compile and run code, and is well suited for a development workflow.

-1. Be sure that the cross compiler that you are using matches the target environment. (eg, make sure you're using the quantal toolchain if you're targeting a quantal phablet image)
+1. Be sure that the cross compiler that you are using matches the target environment. (eg, make sure you're using the raring toolchain if you're targeting a raring phablet image) You can specify the toolchain version
+   thusly:

+    $ apt-get install g++-4.7-arm-linux-gnueabihf/raring

 2. Set up a chroot with the mir dependencies installed.
-At the moment, you can look at the script and instructions in lp:mir as an example of how to set up a partial chroot you can build mir against.
+At the moment, you can look at the script in tools/setup-partial-armhf-chroot.sh for one way that you could setup a partial armhf chroot with the mir dependencies to build against.
+The script requires that you are able to download armhf packages from the repository with apt-get.

 3. There are a few ways to do this, but here is an example of how to build mir for android